Divine Comedy: Structure and story

 The structure of the three realms follows a common numerical pattern of 9 plus 1, for a total of 10.
 There are nine circles of the Inferno, followed by Lucifer contained at its bottom; nine rings of Mount Purgatory, followed by the Garden of Eden crowning its summit; and the nine celestial bodies of Paradiso, followed by the Empyrean containing the very essence of God.
 Within each group of nine, seven elements correspond to a specific moral scheme, subdivided into three subcategories, while two others of greater particularity are added to total nine.
 For example, the seven deadly sins that are cleansed in Purgatory are joined by special realms for the late repentant and the excommunicated.
 The core seven sins within Purgatory correspond to a moral scheme of love perverted, subdivided into three groups corresponding to excessive love (Lust, Gluttony, Greed), deficient love (Sloth), and malicious love (Wrath, Envy, Pride).

 In central Italy's political struggle between Guelphs and Ghibellines, Dante was part of the Guelphs, who in general favoured the papacy over the Holy Roman Emperor.
 Florence's Guelphs split into factions around 1300 – the White Guelphs and the Black Guelphs.
+While both had once supported a strong papacy, the White Guelphs later supported greater imperial power in Italy.
+Dante's desire for a strong emperor to restore order to Italy and Europe is a constant theme throughout the poem.

 Dante was among the White Guelphs who were exiled in 1302 by the Lord-Mayor Cante de' Gabrielli di Gubbio, after troops under Charles of Valois entered the city, at the request of Pope Boniface VIII, who supported the Black Guelphs.
 This exile, which lasted the rest of Dante's life, shows its influence in many parts of the Comedy, from prophecies of Dante's exile to Dante's views of politics, to the eternal damnation of some of his opponents.

 The last word in each of the three cantiche is stelle ("stars").